Voices of Resistance: Reflecting on Celebrating Dissent Oslo 2024

 Shabana Rehman was a Norwegian comedian, writer, and human rights activist of Pakistani descent.
 She was known for her bold critiques of religious and cultural norms, especially concerning Islam.
 Shabana gained international attention for her fearless humour, which she used to challenge dogmatic beliefs and promote freedom of expression, women’s rights, and secularism.

-In Shabana’s video Why I Showed My Butt, she gave a powerful message to us.
-It is not our dissent, it is not our actions that are unhinged and outrageous, it is their reaction to us that is outrageous.
-It is not her butt on show which is outrageous, but their reaction of driving by her family business premises and shooting bullets into the premises that was outrageous.
+In Shabana’s video Why I Showed My Butt, she gave a powerful message to us: It is not our dissent, it is not our actions that are unhinged and outrageous—it is their reaction to us that is outrageous.
+It is not her butt on show that is outrageous, but their reaction of driving by her family business premises and shooting bullets into the premises that was outrageous.

 I believe Islamists have effectively constructed a narrative in which ExMuslims, apostates, and secularists are portrayed as troublemakers and provocateurs, accused of provoking Islamist reactions to such an extent that the Islamists themselves are absolved of responsibility for their actions.
 This narrative has enabled them to shift the blame onto ExMuslims and secularists who dare to expose their human rights abuses.

 But as Shabana Rehman aptly put it, we are not initiating anything, we are not provoking anything.
-It is their actions of silencing us, to silence our very being and divide us and torture us for not complying that is the provoking triggering actions to our dissent and blasphemy; It is their actions of torturing, imprisoning and sentencing to death members of our LGBT community, women who ‘dare’ to sing, show strands of hair, travel alone, people who cannot bring themselves to lie about their rational nature about their apostacy from Islam, people who cannot stand by while human rights are abused.
-It is their actions that are outrageous that are triggering and provoking our dissent.
+It is their actions of silencing us, to silence our very being, divide us, and torture us for not complying that provoke and trigger our dissent and blasphemy.
+It is their actions of torturing, imprisoning, and sentencing to death members of our LGBT community, women who dare to sing, show strands of hair, travel alone, people who cannot bring themselves to lie about their rational nature and their apostasy from Islam, and people who cannot stand by while human rights are abused.
+It is their actions that are outrageous and trigger and provoke our dissent.

-Sorry, that got heavy and scary, there is a lot of anger and fear amongst us dissenters; but there is also determination to live fully, as we see this as the only life we have, and we do all we can to make the most of it.
-Our activism doesn’t have to be dictated to us by those who want to silence us.
-If anything, humour is a must in our activism in our journey of dissent, as Shabana Rehman put it ‘it is important to laugh, when we are laughing, we cannot be in fear’.
+Sorry, that got heavy and scary.
+There is a lot of anger and fear amongst us dissenters, but there is also determination to live fully, as we see this as the only life we have, and we do all we can to make the most of it.
+Our activism doesn’t have to be dictated by those who want to silence us.
+If anything, humour is a must in our activism and in our journey of dissent, as Shabana Rehman put it: “It is important to laugh.
+When we are laughing, we cannot be in fear.”

 FarAvaz and the Right to Sing